Spreading of information on a network: a quantum view: Conclusions

-{The two strategies we presented are rather different, and also the results are qualitatively different at least during the transient.
-Anyway, both are able to produce a time evolution approaching some equilibrium, which is an interesting feature impossible to have for finite-dimensional systems driven by self-adjoint Hamiltonians.
-Deeper investigations are required to address a valuable comparison between the two strategies.
+{The two strategies that we present are rather different, and also the results are qualitatively different, at least during the transient.
+Nonetheless, both are able to produce a time evolution approaching some equilibrium, which is an interesting feature that is impossible to achieve for finite-dimensional systems driven by self-adjoint Hamiltonians.
+Deeper investigations are required to obtain a valuable comparison between the two strategies.

-A final comment is concerned with the observables we are mainly interested to in the description of the status of the various agents in the network, say the mean values of number operators associated to fake and good news.
-Other quantities could be considered, for instance entropies.
-Since a piece of news can assume two different states, using the mean values of fake and good news as probabilities, we could consider for instance Shannon entropy, and investigate its time evolution for the single agents and for the network as a whole.
+A final comment is concerned with the observables that we are mainly interested in, in the description of the status of the various agents in the network, e.g., the mean value of the number of operators associated with fake and good news.
+Other quantities could be considered---for instance, entropies.
+Since a piece of news can assume two different states, using the mean values of fake and good news as probabilities, we could consider, for instance, Shannon entropy, and investigate its time evolution for single agents and for the network as a whole.
 We plan to investigate such an aspect in the near future. }